-In my previous post on value billing, I opined that billing by the hour creates trust fractures in the relationship between client and consultant.
-This week, I'll describe how a lack of trust can contribute to scope creep.
+In my previous post on value pricing, I opined that billing by the hour creates trust fractures in the relationship between client and consultant.
+This week, I’ll describe how a lack of trust can contribute to scope creep.

 “How do you prevent scope creep if you give clients a fixed bid?”

 The truth is, I don’t have to.
 I trust my clients to not take advantage of me.
 And guess what?
 They don’t take advantage of me.